Quorn Faced Backlash Over Its New Unicorn Vegan Nuggets, Here's Why

-Quorn was hit by copyright claims upon launching its new unicorn-shaped UniQuorn nuggets last month.
+Quorn was hit by copyright claims upon launching its new vegan, unicorn-shaped UniQuorn nuggets last month.

 The vegetarian brand promoted the new family-friendly mycoprotein nuggets, with an animation of unicorns, mushrooms, and dinosaurs.
 (The new release follows the success of Quorn’s Roarsomes Vegan Dinosaurs last year.)